Come And Have A Look Under The Bonnet

 If the concept “don’t own more just because more of it exists” is compelling for equities, it should be even more compelling for corporate bonds, where increased issuance may represent a problem rather than an opportunity.

-Furthermore, the maturity profile of existing bonds reflects issuer objectives to minimize cost, which is contrary to investor objectives to maximize return.
+Furthermore, the maturity profile of existing bonds reflects issuer objectives to minimise cost, which is contrary to investor objectives to maximise return.

 As a result, the approach to corporate bonds should have minimum liquidity requirements, but not be too reliant on notional amounts outstanding to dictate portfolio positions.